Expentled/DessieLib/README.md

 - `ResourcepackAPI` Allows you to generate an entire resource pack by just dropping in files.
 - `Packeteer` Allows you to listen for incoming and outgoing packets, and fire events for these packets.
 - `CommandAPI` can automatically register your commands without needing to write them in the plugin.yml
+- `StorageAPI` easily stores, retrieves, and deletes data from different types of data structures.

 <details>
 <summary>Basic InventoryAPI Usage</summary>